dmente03/gss/readme.md

 Finally, use [Autoprefixer](https://github.com/postcss/autoprefixer) to deal with CSS vendor prefixes.
 In other words, you must not manually write these annoying prefixes — let the PostCSS' [Autoprefixer](https://github.com/postcss/autoprefixer) do it for you.
 Doing this, you keep the code clean and also improve maintainability, since you can easily configure what browsers the project should support.

 ### Git
-Keep an eye on Guava's [git standards](https://github.com/guava/standards/blob/master/git.md) and on the following naming convention for branches.
+Keep an eye on Guava's [Git standards](https://github.com/guava/standards/blob/master/git.md) and on the following naming convention for branches.
 * Use hyphen to separate words (eg.: `name-of-branch`).
 * Use slash to separate branch prefix from branch name (eg.: `prefix/name-of-branch`).
 * `master` — the main branch of design version.